 There’s still debate around how much exercise a growing puppy needs.
 It’s widely accepted, however, that it’s best to start with short walks and gradually increase the amount of exercise your pup receives.
 This means that many puppies still have plenty of energy left to burn after their walk.

-Playing with toys keeps your puppy active and encourages them to use their body in different ways.
+Playing with dog toys keeps your puppy active and encourages them to use their body in different ways.

 This can stimulate muscle development, body awareness, and flexibility.
 Just like humans, dogs need to develop their physical abilities or risk losing them.